Lightning-AI/pytorch-lightning/docs/source-app/glossary/storage/drive_content.rst

 Component interactions with Drives
 **********************************

-Here is an illustrated code example on how to create drives within works.
+Here is an illustrated code example on how to create drives within Works.

 .. figure::  https://pl-flash-data.s3.amazonaws.com/assets_lightning/drive_2.png